Shkolla 9-vjeçare Rubik Bathroom Project – Albania

 Peace Corps Volunteer Directing Project

 Monitoring and Maintenance

-To ensure sustainability of the project components, a continuous education lesson plan is incorporated.
-After the renovation, before being able to use the facilities, students and school staff will participate in mandatory education session as described above.
+To ensure the sustainability of the project components, a continuous education lesson plan is incorporated.
+After the renovation, before being able to use the facilities, students and school staff will participate in a mandatory education session as described above.
 For those who are not able to attend the sessions, students will create summary posters to display around several areas in the community.

 The school staff will collaborate and be responsible for the upkeep of the bathroom area.
 On school days, cleaning staff will empty the trash cans in the morning and mop the floors at the end of the school day.
 Teachers ad Teacher Aides will monitor the bathroom during the breaks, between classes.
 After school hours, on the weekends, and during holiday breaks, when the building is being used as a community center, the Community Center Administrator will inherit responsibility for the maintenance of the bathroom.

 Let Girls Learn

 Girls are reluctant to continue their schooling when toilets and washing facilities are not safe, not private, or not clean.
 Usually, uneducated girls fall into a cycle of poverty and inequality.
 By providing better sanitation services in school, we protect every girl’s right to receive an education and build a bright future for themselves.

 The renovation of the bathroom, paired with the education component, will provide a multitude of benefits for the female students of Shkolla 9-vjeçare Rubik.

 Girls will obtain a safer, more private, clean facility.
 The running water, trash cans, toilet paper holders, toilets, and sinks will allow every girl to practice good hygiene before, during, and after menstruation.